thuupx/snap-sweeper/README.md

 ## Overview

 Snap Sweep - The Image Duplicate Finder aims to provide a robust solution for identifying and managing duplicate images within large datasets.
-By detecting redundant images, the project helps optimize storage usage and streamline image organization, which is essential for both professional and personal use cases.
-Leveraging advanced image processing techniques, the tool offers a command-line interface for automation and a desktop UI for ease of use, supporting various image formats including JPEG, PNG, and BMP.
+By detecting redundant images, Snap Sweep helps optimize storage usage and streamline image organization, which is essential for both professional and personal use cases.

+Leveraging advanced image processing techniques, the tool offers a command-line interface for automation and a desktop UI for ease of use, supporting almost all image formats.

 ### Key Objectives